1. Accounting Policies

 The adoption of IFRS 16 affected the balance sheet on 1 January 2019 by a decrease of CHF 24 million of property plant and equipment, an increase of CHF 256 million of right-of-use assets, a decrease of CHF 18 million of financial debts and an increase of CHF 249 million of lease liabilities.
 The cumulative effect recorded at January 1, 2019 was an increase in retained earnings of CHF 1 million.

-More information on lease contracts can be found in and .
+More information on lease contracts can be found in note 1.12 and note 7.

 1.05 – Standards, interpretations and amendments not yet effective